Create Menu

 New Sketch Material

-Creates a new Sketch material.
+Use this to create a Sketch material.

 Other commands